hipe/tmx/lib/skylab/headless/doc/issues/097-name-conventions-for-constants.md

     [A-Z][_A-Za-z0-9]*

-(we will typically say "const" instead of "constant" universally, because ruby itself uses this abbreviation in its method names.)
+(we will now typically say "const" instead of "constant" universally, because ruby itself uses this abbreviation in its method names.)